dimitri-yatsenko/Database-Systems-for-Data-Science/Assign6.md

 17. Show the names of guests who have checked into Deluxe rooms and have not yet checked out.

-18. Show the name of the guest who checked in most recently.
+18. Show the names of the 10 guests who checked in most recently.